Employer of Record

 • A recommendation from your appointing authority.

-• A valid work permit.
+• A valid work permit or approval.

-• Security clearance documents.
+• Security clearance documents where required.

 EOR Solutions in Bangladesh